rachelcoonley/1.6-doc-updates/README.md

 Once you've verified that all system services are up and running, you're ready to create your first container.
 To do so, create a stack and then add services to it.
 A `stack` is a convenient way to group services together.

 The process for adding a container differs depending on your container orchestration type.
-In this guide, we're going to cover adding containers to the two most common orchestration types used in Rancher, Cattle and Kubernetes.
-For more information, see [Adding Containers](ADD LINK).
+In this guide, we're going to cover adding containers to Cattle.
+For information on adding containers to other container orchestration types, see [Adding Containers]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/tasks/stacks/adding-containers/).

 #### To Add a Container to Your Cattle Environment: